Proposal: Go Language Support via Custom GOOS

 Option B: User-level threading.
 The process manages its own threads (like green threads).
 The kernel only sees one execution context per process.
 Go’s scheduler already does M:N threading, so it could work with a single OS thread per process — but the GC’s stop-the-world relies on being able to stop other OS threads, and the network poller blocks an OS thread.

-Option A is simpler for Go compatibility.
-Option B is more capability-aligned (threads are a process-internal concern) but requires Go runtime modifications.
+Option A is the selected substrate for Go compatibility.
+Option B is more capability-aligned (threads are a process-internal concern), but it requires larger Go runtime modifications and does not fit the current kernel-thread checkpoint.

 Synchronization